 But I am inclined to believe that, in the long-haul, books which leave out what’s not essential are more important than books which tell you everything because you don’t want to know everything.
 I don’t want to know that much about penguins is the usual reply.
 You just want to know the essence.

 Learning facts and dates when somebody discovered something is not that useful in a world where all this knowledge is 1 click away.
-It’s good for those occasions when you have to mingle and impress the audience at your gala table, but other than that it’s mostly taking away your brain space that could be used for solving more important problems than mere memorization.
+It’s good for those occasions when you have to mingle and impress the audience at your gala table, but other than that it’s mostly taking away your brain space that could be used for solving more important problems.
 The amount of knowledge absolutely exploded in the past 100 years and you cannot possibly cram all that junk into that tiny brain compartment.

 Where does the knowledge come from?